vguada/FindBounce/README.md

 This will permanently install the _FindBounce_ package to `$UserBasePacletsDirectory`.
 To update the documentation it may be necessary to restart Mathematica.
-Mathematica will always use the latest installed version of package and all installed versions can be enumerated by evaluating `PacletFind["FindBounce"]`.
+Mathematica will always use the latest installed version of the package and all installed versions can be enumerated by evaluating `PacletFind["FindBounce"]`.
 You can get more detailed information about the package with `PacletInformation["FindBounce"]`.
 All versions can be uninstalled with: